 I’ve spoken to a great number of people interested in the “easy-going Spanish lifestyle”, and it is nice, but Portugal has it’s own easy-going lifestyle.
 We like to think of the country in 3 different semgments, but of course there are more.
 The north is know for Porto, the central coast is where you will find Lisbon, and in the south you will find the Algarve.

-What Is The General Process?
+What Is The General Process for Residency in Portugal?

 Again, this is high-level.
 I won’t go into the specifics of any one type of visa, but generally, they all have the same basic requirements.